 The Land Board is also responsible for collecting spatial planning data and making it available for the public.

-The department has a close cooperation with the Department of Geology that is responsible for the review and approval of county, comprehensive and detail plans in cases, where the planning area is situated on a mineral deposit that is included in the list of deposits in the Environmental Register.
+The bureau has a close cooperation with the Department of Geology that is responsible for the review and approval of county, comprehensive and detail plans in cases, where the planning area is situated on a mineral deposit that is included in the list of deposits in the Environmental Register.

 The Land Board: